gcaracuel/Packer_Machines/README.md

   You could modify bash script in 'scripts' folder to install/configure your template Vagrant box.

-  When Packer job finish you could find a "{system OS}.box" inside the vagrant/{desired OS} folder so move there a get it up!
+  When Packer job finish you could find a "{system OS}.box" inside the packer_output folder so move to the desired OS vagrant dir and get it up!
 Feel free of copy this folder where you are more confortable.

   Then just ```vagrant up```  it and you could connect trough SSH: ```ssh vagrant@localhost:2222``` / ```vagrant ssh``` for Linux guests or ```vagrant rdp``` for Windows guests